markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 @user.comments # => return public comments
 @user.all_comments # => return all comments skipping default_scope
 @user.last_comment # => return last comment skipping default_scope

-@topic.user # => return user w/o taking account 'active' flag
+@comment.user # => return user w/o taking account 'active' flag
 {% endhighlight %}

 ### Status
+Tested on Rails 3.x series and Rails 4.0.0.
+Originally thought and built for Rails 3, Rails 4 supported.

-Tested on Rails 3.x series.
-In Rails 4 you can customize data retrieving via a scope block, so you can skip default_scope using a block.
+NOTE: Rails 4 introduces some updates (and more planned for upcoming releases) related to this part.
+For example, in Rails 4, you are able to customize associations using a scope block, so you can skip `default_scope`:

+{% highlight ruby %}
+class User < ActiveRecord::Base
+  has_many :all_comments, -> { where public: [true, flase] }, class_name: 'Comment'
+end
+{% endhighlight %}

+Anyway, you can use `unscoped` option, if you prefer.

 ### Contributing
 Feel free to fork, send ideas, [bugs](https://github.com/markets/unscoped_associations/issues) or any comment.